Non-Hermitian topology in a single driven-dissipative Kerr-Cat qubit: Analysis of experimental feasibility

 To clarify the underlying mechanisms, we analyze the individual effects of the detuning and the single-photon driving.
 The detuning term $\Delta a^{\dagger}a$ in Eq.~(\ref{H}) effectively lifts the degeneracy of the even and odd cat states.
-This is due to the fact they have slightly different photon numbers, given by $\alpha^2p^2$ and $\alpha^2/p^2$, respectively.
+This is due to the fact that they have slightly different photon numbers, given by $\alpha^2p^2$ and $\alpha^2/p^2$, respectively.
 Consequently, the expectation values of this term are different for these two cat states.
 Furthermore, this term can induce transitions from these cat states to other eigenstates of the Hamiltonian with $\Delta=\varepsilon=0$.
 The single-photon driving and dissipation can also make the system jump out of the subspace spanned by the cat qubit.
+While the fidelity remains high for the experimental loss rate, significantly larger $\kappa$ would degrade the confinement to the cat manifold and reduce the accuracy of the effective model.
+Increasing the single-photon loss rate by a factor of three reduces the fidelity of the Liouvillian evolution in Fig.~\ref{Fig3}(a), yielding a minimum of $\sim 0.90$.
 In principle, these unwanted effects can be mitigated by decreasing the values of the parameters $\kappa$, $\Delta$, and $\varepsilon$.